RedpointArchive/pkgsign/README.md

 pkgsign solves this issue with package signing.
 Once an identity is trusted to sign a package, only that identity can verify existing or new packages under the same name.

+## Disclaimer

+pkgsign currently depends on unsigned packages (because it is new!).
+When you install pkgsign from either GitHub or npm, those dependencies can't yet be verified.

+We're planning on introducing a 'sign on behalf of' feature, so that packages can sign the content of their dependencies.
+This will enable packages to be fully signed and verified, even while the original authors of those dependencies have not signed the content.
+However, this means that dependencies have to be exactly fixed to a version and can't automatically take minor or patch updates, as any change to the dependency's files will invalidate the signature.

 ## Installation

 ### From Source